The Reliquary

 $ reliquary-flock-create flock 350d5c8b33dfb7db created $ reliquary-ambry-upload 350d5c8b33dfb7db ~/my-infra/ambry.bundle ambry uploaded $

-As a key distrubtion point, the cathedral allows you to update your shared secrets for your devices.
+As a key distribution point, the cathedral allows you to update your shared secrets for your devices.
 Note: these are always wrapped with your per-device unique KEK and we cannot see the plaintext keys.

-+ Registering device_1 with reliquary
++ Register device_1

 Initialise reliquary on this device as you did earlier (if it was not yet initialised).
 After that we can register it with our flock we created previously.